dnmfarrell/perltricks-static/content/article/git-bisect-and-perl.md

 ### Bisect and exit values

 Bisect run treats certain exit values specially: 125 means the code cannot be tested, and 128 or higher will abort the bisect process.
-If Perl throws an exception it exits with 255 (instead of 0 for a pass and 1 for a test fail), aborting the bisect altogether.
+If Perl throws an exception it exits with 255 (instead of 0 for a pass and 1 for a test fail), aborting the bisect altogether:

+    bisect run failed:
+    exit code 141 from 't/foo.t' is < 0 or >= 128

 To fix this, wrap the call to `t/foo.t` in a shell script which caps the return value of the test script at 127: